ucla-labx/distbelief/README.md

 # distbelief
 Implementing Google's DistBelief paper

+### Usage Instructions

+For a test, run `python main.py`.
+This will start a two-way communication between two Actors, which use gevent's Greenlets.

 ## DownpourSGD for PyTorch

 DownpourSGD is pretty simple, there are two core concepts - a parameter server and a training node.